Arcvalx/contact/README.md

-# Arcvalx - Contact website
+# AVX - Contact website
 All new commits are registered on gh-pages branch.